UCO-IDEA/Experiential-Learning-Cookbook/surveys.md

  **Methodology**

-Surveys were designed to measure the functionality and enjoyment of using the interactive tools as well as the learning experience and efficacy.
-Surveys were distributed to students as well as instructors to provide a basis of comparison and possible improvement.
+In order to measure functionality, enjoyment, learning experience, and efficacy, surveys were distributed to students as well as instructors (for a basis of comparison).
 The surveys were designed to be short and easy to complete with few open response questions for ease of student completion as well as analysis.
 The first round of surveys were only sent to students who had used the innovative tool.
 In the future, surveys will also be sent to students who did not use the tool as a control group.

 **Tools**